pulquero/BatteryAggregator/README.md

 		"excludedServices": ["com.victronenergy.battery.shunt1"]
 	}

+### Aggregate all available batteries with additional info provided by a shunt

+	{
+		"auxiliaryServices": ["com.victronenergy.battery.shunt1"]
+	}

-### Create virtual batteries from two BMSes, each in series with a shunt
+### Create two virtual batteries from two BMSes, each in series with a shunt, and aggregate them

 	{
 		"virtualBatteries": {